 weight if they are more personal, so feel free to go into more detail.
 Tell your story!

-NNA UK has produced these leaflets:
+NNA UK has produced this downloadable leaflet:

 Posts and articles:

 The EU consulted on this fairly recently, in 2016 - 2017, here are our resources from that time:

 Our blog post from the last consultation is here:

 EU Tax policy - harmful to health - our briefing

 Our full briefing, written by Clive Bates, is here:

 Please also sign and share this petition, to encourage more people to respond to the consultation: